Now booking · Friday consults

 Technology is powerful, but it does not replace judgment.
 A scan can show anatomy.
 A dentist interprets risk.
 A camera can reveal a crack.
 A dentist decides what it means.
 An implant can replace a tooth.
 A dentist decides whether the tooth should have been saved first.

 That is why experience matters.
 When you work with The Brentwood Dentist, you are not only choosing modern equipment or a convenient local office.
-You are choosing a practitioner shaped by thirty-five years of practice, with twenty years rooted in Brentwood, who understands that dental care is personal, structural, aesthetic, and preventive all at once.
+You are choosing a practitioner shaped by over thirty years of practice, with over twenty-five years rooted in Brentwood, who understands that dental care is personal, structural, aesthetic, and preventive all at once.

 You deserve dentistry that slows down enough to see the full picture.